Take the trail

 Victoria Park /Pakapakanthi (Park 16) is also one of three locations within your Adelaide Park Lands for the 5-kilometre “ParkRun” held every Saturday at 8am.

-Alongside the path to your left you can see a creek or watercourse in an artificial bluestone-lined channel.
+Alongside the path to your left you can see a creek or watercourse.
+This creek was built in the early 1900s as flood mitigation channel, lined with bluestone.
+See the images below.

 This waterway doesn’t flow all year, but after rain it channels water through the eastern Park Lands and eventually drains into the Botanic Gardens lake about a kilometre north.